Originally published on January 7, 2020, updated November 18, 2020

 If you're a third-party seller on the Amazon marketplace, you know how important it is to understand and adhere to Amazon's policies and guidelines.
 (At least, you should!)

 Amazon says, "Seller offenses and prohibited content can result in suspension of your Amazon account."
-If you happen to get suspended for violating Amazon Terms of Service (TOS), you have to understand what you did wrong in order to properly address the issue when attempting to reinstate your account.
-Telling Amazon that you didn't understand or know the rules isn't going to work.
-I'll discuss each of these topics in detail below, but if you'd prefer to jump to a specific section you can click on the link here:
+If you happen to get suspended for violating Amazon seller policy, you have to understand what you did wrong to properly address the issue when attempting to reinstate your account.

-Other unfair activities listed in this section cover the use of bots or paying for clicks to artificially inflate traffic, manipulating sales rank or making claims about sales rank in your product descriptions or titles and inflating the price of an item after an order is confirmed.
-This is all very straightforward and attempts to address a lot of the "black hat" tactics that are being used on the Amazon marketplace.
+Other unfair activities listed in this section cover the use of bots or paying for clicks to artificially inflate traffic, manipulating sales rank or making claims about sales rank in your product descriptions or titles, and inflating the price of an item after an order is confirmed.

-As the creators of FeedbackFive, the first reputation management solution for Amazon sellers, we spend a lot of time explaining this section of Amazon's TOS to our customers and potential customers.
+As the creators of FeedbackFive, the first reputation management solution for Amazon sellers, we spend a lot of time explaining this section of Amazon's policies to our current and potential customers.
 The bottom line is that you are not to try to manipulate seller feedback or product reviews in any way whatsoever.
 Amazon says, "You may request feedback and reviews from your own customers in a neutral way."
 But you may not:

 Amazon takes product reviews very seriously.
 Since shoppers can't pick up a product and look at it before purchasing, product reviews are the only means a potential buyer has of evaluating an item pre-purchase.

 It's important to note that there is a lot of gray area in the bullets above.
 Amazon's employees scrutinize reviews prior to allowing them to be live on Amazon.com, and if the way you have requested a product review could be interpreted as breaking one of the rules, you can get restricted from contacting buyers and even get your account suspended.
-We created a product review guide for Amazon sellers that you may find helpful, as well as a product review compliance checklist you can download and keep handy for reference.
+We created a product review guide for Amazon sellers that you may find helpful as well as a product review compliance checklist you can download and keep handy for reference.

-Amazon says that you may not send inappropriate or unsolicited messages to customers.
-This is confusing, because in the section right above, you are told that you can ask for product reviews and feedback from your own customers.
-We think that the last sentence in this section, "Marketing communications are prohibited," is the most important.
-All messages to buyers must go through Amazon's Buyer-Seller Messaging.
-Unfortunately, many sellers have tried to sneak coupons, links to external sites and other non-compliant marketing messages into Buyer-Seller Messaging.
+All proactive permitted messages to buyers must go through Amazon's Buyer-Seller Messaging.
+Unfortunately, many sellers have tried to sneak coupons, links to external sites, and other non-compliant marketing messages into Buyer-Seller Messaging.
 This is explicitly prohibited.
-Buyer-Seller Messaging exists so sellers can send messages that are necessary for fulfilling an order and to provide customer service.
+Buyer-Seller Messaging exists so sellers can send messages that are necessary for fulfilling an order and providing customer service.

 You should not send more than one request for a seller feedback or review.
 Never ask a buyer to remove or update an existing product review.
 Use neutral language and never incentivize a buyer to leave you a rating.
 Do not include "[Important]" in the subject line unless your message is absolutely necessary to complete the order.
-Logos should not include your URL or link to your website, and you can't include a link to opt-out of messaging.
-Do not include links or attachments that aren't needed to complete the order.
-Never include any content that differs from the contact reason selected on the Contact Buyer page when you send messages directly from Seller Central.
-Learn more about Amazon's Communication Guidelines.

 Amazon wants Amazon shoppers to stay on Amazon.
 Period.
 Attempting to drive a customer away from the Amazon marketplace and complete an order somewhere else is strictly prohibited.

 There are some products that cannot be sold on the Amazon marketplace, either because of legal or regulatory restrictions or Amazon's own policies.
 In certain product categories, you need Amazon's approval to create listings and you may need to take some extra steps to obtain approval.
-You can learn more about restricted products, listing restrictions and categories and products requiring approval by visiting the respective pages in Seller Central.
+You can learn more about restricted products, listing restrictions, and categories and products requiring approval by visiting the respective pages in Seller Central.

 Until you establish yourself as a trusted seller on the Amazon marketplace, you'll be subject to an ASIN creation limit.
 As your sales increase, so will your ability to add new ASINs.